heijul/pdf2gtfs/blog_post/project-transform-timetables-into-gtfs.md

 ## 6.4 Font-based context

-Currently all characters in the pdf are treated the same way, regardless of their font-properties (e.g. size, bold, italic, ...).
+Currently all characters in the PDF are treated the same way, regardless of their font-properties (e.g. size, bold, italic, ...).
 To support timetables such as these, more work needs to be done in regards to properly detecting the properties, and giving the user some (simple) way of applying meaning to each property.